Ethnographic perspectives on queerness, gender and sexuality

 NB: This course is identical to AANA18115U The Anthropology of Gender and Sexuality and thus not open to students who attended that course in autumn semester 2020.

-From summer 2022 the course is also offered to students at the
+From fall 2023 the course is also offered to students at the

 - Bachelor and Master Programmes in Psychology

 Enrolled students register the course through the Selfservice.
 Please contact the study administration at each programme for questions regarding registration.